-Brazil police: Greek ambassador killed by wife's lover
+Greek ambassador to Brazil killed

 Amiridis had lived in Brasilia, the capital, since being appointed ambassador in January but usually spent holidays in the house outside Rio, where he was consul-general from 2001 to 2004, Agencia Brasil said.

-The news agency said Francoise De Souza Oliveira was Brazilian.
+The news agency said Oliveira was Brazilian.

 Speaking to reporters outside the police station, Francisco Oliveira, the widow's brother, said the couple "did not fight," reported Agence France-Presse (AFP).